Skip to content Skip to footer navigation

 We recommend mattresses with a CHOICE Expert Rating of 75%.
 This increased from 70% in May 2021 and has been retroactively applied to all previously tested mattresses.
 Mattresses that score between 70% and 75% are still worth considering.

 Comfort retention after eight years is a bit different.
 Here, the score indicates how similar the mattress feels to the way it felt out of the box after eight years of use.
-For example, if a mattress earned an out of the box comfort score of 75%, then 95% after the eight years of use test, it will feel very similar after eight years and the comfort level would still be considered good.
+For example, if a mattress earned an out-of-the-box comfort score of 75%, then 95% after the eight years of use test, it will feel very similar after eight years and the comfort level would still be considered good.

 A mattress with a sagging score of 95% is excellent, which indicates limited sagging, whereas a score of 60% is OK, which indicates substantial sagging

-Conversely, a mattress with an out of the box comfort score of 30% and a score after eight years of use of 95% will still feel poor after eight years.
-The feel of a mattress with an out of the box score of 80% will be noticeably different if the eight-year use score is around 70%.
+Conversely, a mattress with an out-of-the-box comfort score of 30% and a score after eight years of use of 95% will still feel poor after eight years.
+The feel of a mattress with an out-of-the-box score of 80% will be noticeably different if the eight-year use score is around 70%.

 Comfort retention after eight years only relates to the unused comfort score – it doesn't mean that the mattress comfort became 'excellent' after eight years.
 We include this score as mattress comfort is subjective, so we like to highlight mattresses that show little signs of change over their lifetime.